chenpuhao/DesktopAide/README-en.md

 ### note
 1. If you can help me modify the code, please use IntelliJ IDEA, thanks!
 No IDEA?[Click me to download](https://www.jetbrains.com/zh-cn/idea/download/)
 2. The Java development front-end will be abandoned, and C# ~~(as long as the author remembers)~~ will be used
+3. So far, we do not provide English installation packages, if necessary, please clone to run locally

 ### donate
 If you like this product, please generate electricity for me in love power generation, thank you: